Robinhood Multi Leg Options 4-star brokerage rating

 Here’s an example of how to create a Put Butterfly on a popular tech stock.

-First, pick the contracts and their expiration dates.
-Switch between buy and sell to form the short and long parts of your position.
+First, pick the contracts and their expiration dates that you want to use.
+Switch between buy and sell to mix your position’s short and long legs.

-You’ll see that you can’t set the number of contracts for each leg yet.
-That comes next.
+You’ll soon see that you can’t pick the number of contracts for each leg just yet.
+That step comes next.

 Robinhood Butterfly

-Once you’ve chosen your contracts, you can change the contract quantity per leg by selecting ‘Custom.’
-This lets you set a unique ratio for any leg of your trade.
+After picking your contracts, you can change the contract quantity for each leg by going to ‘Custom.’
+From there, you can ‘set a unique ratio’ for any of the legs in your position.

-In our example, we add one short put to form a butterfly.
-The profit/loss calculator updates to show the potential risk and reward.
+In our example, we add one short put to make a butterfly.
+As shown, the profit/loss calculator will update to show the possible risk and reward.

 Robinhood Straddle Options

-When you’re happy with your multi-leg setup, click ‘Continue’ (green button) to go to the order confirmation screen.
+When you’re happy with your multi-leg options trade setup, click ‘Continue’ (the green button) to go to the order confirmation screen.

 Free Robinhood Account